nmdarksky/nmdarksky.github.io/faq/faq.md

 International does have a [web page](https://darksky.org/resources/what-is-light-pollution/light-pollution-solutions/lighting/my-neighbors-lighting/) about the issue with some ideas.
 Note there is a [video](https://www.youtube.com/watch?v=9EwvZvuvBNY&feature=youtu.be) there that discusses how one person approached the issue.
+[GNAR](https://extension.usu.edu/gnar/) also has a ["Good neighbor" toolkit](https://extension.usu.edu/gnar/tools/ds-tools/good_neighbor) that may be useful.

 Generally, being confrontational doesn't help to solve the situation, and sometimes it takes time to get the situation resolved.
 A good start